maduce/defcad-repo/Rifles/WarFairy_Charon_V0.2B-Sharilivan/README.md

 ## Charon Rifle Kommando Edition
 #### Note
 * You will need a 2mm spring for the rear mag catch.
 A cut down click pen spring should work.
-Slot is also cut for armed spring such as from a clothes pin
+Slot is also cut for armed spring such as from a clothes pin.
 * Assembly - Place chosen spring.
 Place catch side towards rear, with thumb panel towards front with tab towards the bottom of the receiver, ensuring spring slips into 2mm cut on back side of thumb panel.
 Slide release pin from top into hole in receiver tabs.

 1. Part1 Bottom to Top